 #1 Hide it in other food

 This is an old and favorite trick.
 Add finely chopped vegetables to stews, lasagna, or even pasta meat sauce.
-I have hidden cauliflower in mac & cheese and on pork chops covered with cheese before.
+I have hidden cauliflower in mac & cheese.
 My picky granddaughters never knew what hit them, ha!

 Tip: Do not reveal your secrets or they will never trust you again.
 To get my cabbage-hating husband to eat it, I hid a whole head in a sneaky casserole.
 He loved it!